-For more information about configuring RAID, see the Installing and Configuring Cray Linux Environment (CLE) Software (S-2444) and Managing Lustre for the Cray Linux Environment (CLE) (S-0010).
+For more information about configuring RAID, see the Installing and Configuring Cray Linux Environment (CLE) Software (S-2444).

 2.15 Other Administrative Information

 This section contains additional information that is helpful for the administrator.

 2.15.1 Identifying Components

 System components (nodes, blades, chassis, cabinets, etc.) are named and located by node ID, IP address, physical ID, or class number.
 Some naming conventions are specific to CLE.